 But due to the hiring and administrative complexities, in-house hiring is justified only for long-term projects.
 High overhead costs, talent gaps, and recruitment and scalability challenges plague in-house hiring and force companies to search for other options.

-Unlike in-house hiring, the dedicated team framework ushers more flexibility and minimizes costs.
+Unlike in-house hiring, the dedicated team approach ushers more flexibility and minimizes costs.
 A vendor takes care of all hiring, administrative, and staff training costs, while you pay only for the resources spent on building your solution.

 In addition, you can ramp your team up or down on demand without extra paperwork.
 Talent gaps are also eliminated when using a dedicated team since third-party vendors have access to a vast talent pool.
 Simply, you can access what you need and when you need it without excess administrative concerns and costs.